-After the inspection, we use two or three approaches when determining the value of real property: a sales comparison, a replacement cost calculation, and an income approach when rental properties are prevalent.
+Back at the office, we use two or three approaches to determining the value of the property: a paired sales analysis, a replacement cost calculation, and an income approach when rental properties are prevalent.

-Cost ApproachHere, we gather information on local building costs, the cost of labor and other elements to determine how much it would cost to construct a property nearly identical to the one being appraised.
-This estimate commonly sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+Here, the appraiser gathers information on local building costs, labor rates and other factors to calculate how much it would cost to construct a property comparable to the one being appraised.
+This value usually sets the maximum on what a property would sell for.
+The cost approach is also the least used method.

-Appraisers are intimately familiar with the communities in which they work.
-We thoroughly understand the value of specific features to the homeowners of that area.
-Then, the appraiser researches recent sales in the neighborhood and finds properties which are 'comparable' to the real estate in question.
-Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, extra bathrooms or bedrooms, or quality of construction, we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.
+Appraisers are intimately familiar with the neighborhoods in which they appraise.
+They innately understand the value of particular features to the residents of that area.
+Then, the appraiser researches recent sales in the area and finds properties which are 'comparable' to the real estate being appraised.
+By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they are more accurately in line with the features of subject.

-The Bottom LineCombining information from all approaches, the appraiser is then ready to state an estimated market value for the property in question.
-The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of what a property could sell for in an open market.
-Depending on the specific circumstances of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than the property would likely sell for in an open marketplace.
-At the end of the day: An appraiser from Northern Arizona Appraisal, Inc. will guarantee you get the most accurate property value, so you can make profitable real estate decisions.
+Analyzing the data from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+The estimate of value at the bottom of the appraisal report is not necessarily the final sales price even though it is likely the best indication of a property's valueIt's not uncommon for prices to be driven up or down by extenuating circumstances like the motivation or urgency of a seller or 'bidding wars'.
+But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
+The bottom line is, an appraiser from Northern Arizona Appraisal, Inc. will help you attain the most accurate property value, so you can make profitable real estate decisions.